 However, if your next stage is the panel (loop), we recommend one and a half weeks of preparation.
-This will give you ample time to study Amazon’s Leadership Principles in detail, reflect on your past work experiences and identify relevant examples to discuss during the interview.
+This will give you ample time to study Amazon’s Leadership Principles in detail, reflect on your work experiences and identify relevant examples to discuss during the interview.

 What equipment should I have for my Amazon interviews?

-Another tip we cannot emphasize enough is getting a headset, preferably with a noise-cancelling microphone.
+Another tip we cannot emphasize is getting a headset, preferably with a noise-canceling microphone.
 This will ensure that your interview responses are clear and that there is no echo or outside noise.

 Where can I ask more questions?